A guaranteed and viable curriculum is the variable most strongly related to student achievement at the school level.

 Evidence of student learning is used on a regular basis to identify the specific needs of individual students.
 The PLC process moves beyond using data to make general observations about the achievement of all students.
 It creates processes to use assessment results to respond to students by name and by need

 Proficiency-based Learning & Graduation Requirements

-The Essex Westford School District has adopted the following conceptual framework as a roadmap to transition to a K-12 proficiency-based learning system and develop proficiency-based graduation requirements in accordance with the Vermont Education Quality Standards.
+The newly unified Essex Westford School District adopted the following conceptual framework as a roadmap to transition to a PreK-12 proficiency-based learning system and develop proficiency-based graduation requirements in accordance with Vermont Education Quality Standards.